Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 An aerial nighttime view of Hong Kong, displaying the city's dense layout with streets and buildings illuminated in a grid-like pattern.

-If you’re the type of traveler who wants to enjoy a local, homey feeling when you’re traveling instead of staying in a hotel, booking an apartment is an excellent choice.
+If you’re the type of traveler who wants to enjoy a local, homey feeling while traveling rather than staying in a hotel, booking an apartment is an excellent choice.
 Plus, it’s a good way to save some money or stay together with your family or group of friends.

 Luckily for you, there are tons of amazing apartments in Hong Kong – I decided to recommend 3 – one for every price category:

-• Two MacDonnell Road ($$$) – This upscale aparthotel provides everything you need for a prolonged stay in Hong Kong.
-All of the apartments have a private kitchen with essential appliances, a living/dining space, a separate bedroom, and a private bathroom.
+• Two MacDonnell Road ($$$) – This upscale aparthotel offers everything you need for an extended stay in Hong Kong.
+All apartments have a private kitchen with essential appliances, a living/dining area, a separate bedroom, and a private bathroom.

-• Family Room in Tung Chung ($$) – A family-friendly apartment has 1 bedroom with a queen-sized bed and a bunk bed, a full kitchen where you’ll find complimentary tea and coffee, and a bathroom full of free toiletries.
+• Family Room in Tung Chung ($$) – A family-friendly apartment with 1 bedroom featuring a queen-size bed and a bunk bed, a full kitchen with complimentary tea and coffee, and a bathroom stocked with free toiletries.

 • Ruby International Service Apartment ($) – This small apartment is a great option for budget travelers; it has 1 bedroom, a bathroom stocked with toiletries, and a small yet functional kitchen stocked with complimentary tea and coffee.